supranim/enimsql/README.md

 ```

-For inserting multiple rows or even huge amount of data we are going to use `insert()` procedure, making use of `COPY` statement which, apparently is much faster than `INSERT`.
+For inserting multiple rows or even huge amount of data we are going to use `insertBulk()` procedure, making use of `COPY` statement which, apparently is much faster than `INSERT`.

 ```python
 Article().insertBulk(%*[